 The Service Desk and Ticket Center is equipped with a 42 inch roll-feed HP large-format printer.
 This device is commonly used to print large poster and banners.
-We provide printing services at $2.00 a square foot to all faculty and staff, students, and guests.
+We provide printing services to all faculty and staff, students, and guests.

+In order to provide the best service, we do not take email requests for printing.
 We require that all customers create and bring a copy of their files with them.
 Printing services will be done on a first come first serve basis.
-Some printing services request can be accommodated in person or via email (email@example.com).

 Microsoft Publisher or Adobe Illustrator is the recommended software platform for designing and submitting your poster.
 Other software such as InDesign, Photoshop, or GIMP (free online!) are also good for design purposes.
 All files must be converted to PDF format before being submitted and printed.
 Microsoft PowerPoint, although widely used, is discouraged for anything but the simplest poster designs as PowerPoint files frequently look different printed than they do on your computer screen.
 It is not uncommon for PowerPoint posters to print with missing graphics, mismatched colors or incorrect formatting.
 Please contact us (850.474.2405) if you plan on using any other format to make sure we have the ability to open it.

 Image editing software (Adobe Suite, Gimp) is available in the John C. Pace Library Skylab (5th floor).
 We highly recommend you use these programs instead of Microsoft Office or Paint.